 LPN in Pediatrics: Education Requirements and Career Info

-A Licensed Practical Nurse (LPN) is a professional that provides for the basic needs of patients under the guidance of a registered nurse or physician.
-An LPN must complete an approved education program and be licensed by their state of practice.
+A licensed practical nurse (LPN) is a professional who provides for the basic needs of patients under the guidance of a registered nurse or physician.
+An LPN must complete an approved education program, generally earning a certificate, and pass an examination in order to be licensed by their state of practice.
 Specialization in the career field of pediatrics generally requires prior experience in patient care and a desire to work with children.

 Pediatric LPN Career Information